Non-vanishing for cubic Hecke $L$-functions: Introduction

 Much more is known unconditionally about moments and non-vanishing for $L$-functions over function fields, since the corresponding Riemann Hypothesis was proved by Deligne \cite{De74, De80}.
 Florea computed the first four moments of quadratic Dirichlet $L$-functions over function fields \cite{Flo1,Flo2,Flo3}, exhibiting a secondary term below square-root cancellation for the first moment.
 Using the one-level density, Bui and Florea \cite{BF} proved that $94 \%$ of quadratic Dirichlet $L$-functions over function fields do not vanish at the central point.
 The first author together with Florea and Lal\'{i}n \cite{DFL} proved that a positive proportion of cubic Dirichlet $L$-functions over function fields do not vanish at the central point in the non-Kummer case (when the ground field does not contain a third root of unity).
 Ellenberg, Li, and Shusterman \cite{ELS} used algebraic geometry techniques to show that Dirichlet $L$-functions associated with $\ell$-th order twists do not vanish for a density zero (infinite) subset of the family (this extended and improved an earlier paper of the first author, Florea, and Lal\'{i}n \cite{DFL2} that concerned the cubic case).
-In a recent deep preprint that uses a novel approach from algebraic topology, Bergstr\"{o}m, Diaconu, Petersen, and Westerland \cite{BDPW} have established unconditional asymptotic formulae for all moments of quadratic Dirichlet $L$-functions over function fields at the central point.
+Subsequent to the writing of this paper, the first author together with Florea and Lal\'{i}n proved that a positive proportion of Dirichlet $L$-functions over function fields attached to $\ell$-th order twists do not vanish at the central point \cite{DFL25}.
+Also, subsequent to the writing of this paper, Goel and Ray \cite{GR} asymptotically computed the second moment of cubic Dirichlet $L$-functions over the rational function field $\mathbb{F}_q(T)$, where $q$ is an odd power of a prime satisfying $q \equiv 2 \pmod{3}$.
+In a recent preprint that uses a novel approach from algebraic topology, Bergstr\"{o}m, Diaconu, Petersen, and Westerland \cite{BDPW} have established unconditional asymptotic formulae for all moments of quadratic Dirichlet $L$-functions over function fields at the central point.
 This paper makes striking progress toward a conjecture of Conrey, Farmer, Keating, Rubinstein, and Snaith \cite{CFKRS}.
 We also point out that the regime for the asymptotics in \cite{BDPW} is when the size of the ground field is sufficiently large in terms of the exponent in the moment.
-No asymptotic formula for the second moment of a cubic family over function fields is known.

 Upper bounds for all moments of $\zeta(1/2+it)$ were established under GRH in a seminal paper of Soundararajan \cite{Sou2}, and later refined by Harper \cite{Har}.
 Lester and Radziwi{\l\l} further developed these ideas to provide upper bounds on all mollified moments for $L$-functions attached to quadratic twists of modular forms.
 We would like to highlight that a substantial part of the recent literature on mollified moments and non-vanishing results for $L$-functions associated with cubic characters, in both the number field case \cite{GY,GZ2} and the function field case \cite{DFL}, are owed to the circle of ideas in \cite{Sou2,Har,LR}.
 In this paper we adopt a new line of attack, see \cref{hlsketch} for more details.